What is Gradual Release of Responsibility?

 Note: In a small collaborative school, teachers can plan Focus Lessons vertically.

 Remember, teachers can teach about 150 Focus lessons/year (including Reading and Writing), and students are in school for 12 years.
 You don’t need to teach it all.
-Teach less to MASTERY.
+Teach less to but teach to MASTERY.

 My Reading Focus Lessons list pictured is only a sample list.
 Some lessons students will already know; some they may be learning in other grades.
 My Procedural and Reader Response lessons (and more) with Teacher Models and Student Samples are included in THE WRITE TO READ: Response Journals that Increase Comprehension.